-- Sand the drywall, including joints where the seams have been taped.
+- Sand the drywall where it's been mudded, including joints where the seams have been taped.

 - Mix the mud you're using for the knockdown texture.

-- Shoot the mud onto the walls (ceiling first) with a hopper gun.
+- Shoot the texture onto the walls (ceiling first) with a hopper gun.

-- Wipe down what are called (mud) goobers, to create the uneven texture called knockdown.
+- Wipe down what are called (mud) goobers, to create the uneven texture called knockdown drywall.

-You may find Drywall Texture Repairs for Walls and Ceilings helpful.
+- Drywall Texture Repairs for Walls and Ceilings